 Our board includes Ramona Skin of the Skin Tyee Nation and Brad Bell, a local college instructor.

-Our Program Coordinator
+Our Program Coordinators

 Christina Wingfield lives in Burns Lake with her husband James, son Arlan and her rescued dog Eevie.
 She is an animal advocate with a passion for animal welfare and animal behaviour.
-She previously volunteered with a number of dog rescue organizations and worked/volunteered for the Victoria branch of the BCSPCA for the past nine years.
+She previously volunteered with a number of dog rescue organizations and worked/volunteered for the Victoria branch of the BC SPCA for nine years.
 During her work with the SPCA, she spent two years learning about applied animal behaviour and learning theory and used this knowledge to work with many of the animals in care.